tigera-solutions/tigera-eks-workshop/modules/dynamic-packet-capture.md

 1. Configure packet capture.

+    >One can initiate a packet capture from the Service Graph view by right-clicking on a node in the graph and choosing the `Initiate packet capture` option.

     Navigate to `demo/60-packet-capture` and review YAML manifests that represent packet capture definition.
 Each packet capture is configured by deploing a `PacketCapture` resource that targets endpoints using `selector` and `labels`.

     Deploy packet capture definition to capture packets for `dev/nginx` pods.